 It may seem counterintuitive but birth control pills are widely used during infertility treatment.
 For example, before starting in vitro fertilization (IVF), many women will take birth control pills to suppress their ovaries.

-“When you’re doing IVF, you want to recruit a lot of follicles [10, 15, or 30], and if you don’t have that suppression in the month beforehand and you start injections, some of the ones that have been recruited already are going to get a head start,” says Chang.
-“The pill provides the necessary synchronization among follicle growth, increasing the number of mature eggs,” Chang adds.
+“When you’re doing IVF, you want to recruit a lot of follicles (the fluid sacs in the ovaries that contain the eggs).
+If you don’t have that suppression of your ovaries, some follicles may already start to grow before you’re ready to start injections, says Setton.
+“The pill provides the necessary synchronization among follicle growth, ultimately increasing the number of mature eggs,” Setton adds.

 Why do women who are freezing their eggs to preserve their future fertility need to take birth control pills?